search ]

 Keyword research doesn’t start with these tools; it starts with understanding your target audience.
 These are the people and the population that will be searching for your content, so it’s critical to understand their demographic data, their areas of interest, and their needs.

 After understanding and identifying your target audience, the next step is to segment this audience into smaller groups and create segments based on needs, demographic data, and various areas of interest.
-Why, you ask?
+Why?
 Because different people in your target audience will be looking for different things, and you want to cover all those people.

 For example, people who simply browse and are interested will use words like “best,” “review,” “top 10,” and similar.
 On the other hand, people who are looking to buy a product will use terms like “buy,” “discount,” and “affordable.”

-It can be said that in 2019, categorization is particularly important.
-Google values user intent more than ever when it comes to ranking search results, so if Google identifies that a certain search query contains an intention to make a purchase, the search results will likely favor e-commerce sites significantly, as the user is looking to buy a specific product.
+This categorization is important because Google values user intent when ranking search results.
+If Google identifies that a certain search query contains an intention to make a purchase, the search results will likely favor e-commerce sites, as the user is looking to buy a specific product.

 So, after understanding your target audience and finding the right keywords and phrases for your business, and before we describe some practical ways to improve your On-Page SEO, take a look at the following image that illustrates the basic components of a Google search result: